LucasLMC/dashboard_ci4/README.md

 - Docker
 - Docker Compose

-For more information about requirements [forum]( https://docs.docker.com/compose/install/ )
+For more information about requirements [docker docs]( https://docs.docker.com/compose/install/ )

 ## To Up Docker